NetX-lab/Echo-slowdown/README.md

 ```

 ## Configuration
-Update the configuration by running the Python file
+Update the configuration by running the Python file:
 ```
 python update_configs.py
 ```